 ShareControl Contract

-Activities that ensure good contract lifecycle management
+Activities that ensure good contract management

 An agreement or contract between two or more parties is often to secure an acquisition or service.
 Good contract follow-up is necessary to ensure that the agreement is complied with according to what is to be delivered and that the business achieves the goals that have been set.
 Good contract follow-up also contributes to good cooperation with the parties to the agreement and averts possible conflicts as a result of misunderstandings.